 Throughout the course you will have many hands-on sessions to practise what you have learned in the classroom.
 These practical skills will be obtained through using specialist software in operation management, quality analysis, business decision modelling, supply chain management and resources simulation.
 The project dissertation will allow you to develop a chosen field of knowledge which will complement your career ambition.
 Teamwork, group presentations, case studies and industrial speakers are other highlights of the course, enhancing your learning experience and employability.

-Students are required to complete a total of eight taught modules (six core and two option modules).
 Please note that this is an indicative list of modules and is not intended as a definitive list.

-The module is designed to provide the student with the research skills and techniques necessary to select and justify a research topic, plan project execution, use various resources to carry out a literature search and successfully complete the project and other module assignments on the course.
-It further develops the students' knowledge and skills in business and management, with a particular focus on entrepreneurship and innovation.
-It supports students in producing proposals for enterprise ideas such as new products or services, or innovations in existing processes or organisations.
+The module further develops your knowledge and skills in business and management, with a particular focus on entrepreneurship and innovation.
+It supports you in producing proposals for enterprise ideas such as new products or services, or innovations in existing processes or organisations.
 Concepts of total quality management to enhance quality of products and processes in an industrial setting are presented and application of supporting quality tools and techniques are discussed.